Ah Toy: Biography

 Ah Toy was described as a determined and intelligent woman; frequently using the San Francisco Recorder's Court to protect herself and her business from exploitation.
 She opened a chain of brothels in 1852 and 1853, hiring girls from China.
 Ah Toy also faced pressure from male Chinese leaders, specifically Yuen Sheng, also known as Norman As-sing, who did not like the idea of a woman leading the brothel industry in the city.

 By 1854, however, Ah Toy could no longer take her grievances to court.
 In the case People v.
 Hall, the California Supreme Court reversed the conviction of George Hall, who had murdered a Chinese man, extending a California law that African Americans and Native Americans could not testify in court to include the Chinese.
 While this law was not directed at sex workers, it handicapped Ah Toy's ability to protect herself from the domineering Chinese tongs that had long sought to control her and her business.
 Coupled with the anti-prostitution law of 1854, which was carried out mainly against the Chinese, the strain of her business became too great and Ah Toy withdrew from San Francisco's sex work business in 1857, announcing her departure to journalists.

 In 1857, she returned to China as a wealthy woman, intending to live the rest of her days in comfort, but she returned to California by 1859.
 From 1868 until her death in 1928, she lived a mostly quiet life in Santa Clara County, often living with numerous partners over the decades, many of whom she legally could not marry because of anti-miscegenation laws in California that prevented people of East Asian descent from marrying white people.
-Ah Toy returned to mainstream public attention with her death in San Jose on 1 February 1928 at age 98, about three months before her ninety-ninth birthday.
+Ah Toy returned to mainstream public attention with her death in San Jose on 1 February 1928 at age 99, about three months before her hundredth birthday.

 In popular culture

-Olivia Cheng portrays a mostly fictionalized Ah Toy in Cinemax's Warrior, set during the Tong Wars in late 19th century San Francisco.
+Olivia Cheng portrays a mostly fictionalized Ah Toy in the Cinemax series Warrior, set during the Tong Wars in late 19th century San Francisco.
 The series begins in the late 1870s.